What are we looking for in your submissions?

 We recognise that unpublished/self-published Black-British writers need a prize just for them, that offers a space to craft and showcase their stories to the world.
 Black-British authors are already underrepresented and the Jericho Prize directly addresses this issue in a way that a generic prize for all writers of colour may not.

 Black-British children need to see themselves reflected realistically in books.
 Reading more texts by Black-British authors may inspire children to write and, hopefully, become future Jericho Prize winners.

 Why is the Jericho Prize not available to all writers of colour?

-If we opened up the prize to all writers of colour, our concern is take-up from certain Black-British communities will be low.
+If we opened the competition to all writers of colour, take-up from certain Black-British communities might still be low.
 We want all Black-British children's writers to feel welcomed and inspired.
-If you are not a Black writer, perhaps check out the FAB Prize 2021 which is open to all writers and illustrators of colour.
+If you are not a Black writer, check out the FAB Prize which is open to all writers and illustrators of colour.